ExtendRealityLtd/Zinnia.Unity/Dependencies/Malimbe/README.md

 * Annotate a method with `[RequiresBehaviourState]` to use this.
 The method needs to be defined in a type that derives from `UnityEngine.Behaviour`, e.g. a `MonoBehaviour`.
 * Use the attribute constructor's parameters to configure the specific state you need the GameObject and the Behaviour to be in.

+### `MemberChangeMethod.Fody`

+A Unity software specific weaver.
+Calls a method before or after a data member (field or property) is changed.

+* Annotate a method with `[CalledBeforeChangeOf(nameof(SomeFieldOrProperty))]` (or `CalledAfterChangeOfAttribute`) to use this.
+The accessibility level of the method doesn't matter and the name lookup is case insensitive.
+* The method needs to follow the signature pattern `void MethodName()`.
+Use the data member's accessor in the method body to retrieve the current value.
+The method will only be called when [`Application.isPlaying`][Application.isPlaying] is `true`.
+* The referenced data member needs to be declared in the same type the method is declared in.
+For a property member a getter is required.
+* A custom Editor `InspectorEditor` is part of `FodyRunner.UnityIntegration` and is automatically used to draw the inspector for any type that doesn't use a custom editor.
+This custom editor calls the configured methods on change of a data member annotated with one of the two attributes above.
+  * Note that this is only done when the Editor is playing, as changes at design time should be handled by using [`PropertyAttribute`][PropertyAttribute]s and calling the same method that uses `CalledAfterChangeOfAttribute` for this data member in `OnEnable` of the declaring type.
+With that in place the data member's state will properly be handled, right at startup and from there on by the annotated change handling methods.
+  * Inherit from `InspectorEditor` in custom editors for types that use one of the two attributes above and override the method `DrawProperty`.

 ### `MemberClearanceMethod.Fody`